xlcnd/isbnlib/CONTRIBUTING.md

 ## Style

-Your code **must** be [PEP8](http://legacy.python.org/dev/peps/pep-0008/) compliant and be concise as possible (check it with
-`flake8` and `pylint`).
+Your code **must** be [PEP8](http://legacy.python.org/dev/peps/pep-0008/) compliant and be concise as possible (use `yapf` then check it with `flake8` and `pylint`).

 Use doc strings ([PEP257](http://legacy.python.org/dev/peps/pep-0257/))